WeAreModus/Laravel-Challenge/README.md

 1. Implement a form at the endpoint `/products/create` to insert new products.
 Only authenticated user may create new products. _(Refer to [Resource Controllers](https://laravel.com/docs/7.x/controllers#resource-controllers))_
 1. Implement a form at the endpoint `/products/{product}/edit` to update a product.
 Only authenticated user may edit products. _(Refer to [Resource Controllers](https://laravel.com/docs/7.x/controllers#resource-controllers))_
 1. Write tests which validate the functionality of at least the `/products` and `/products/{product}` endpoints
+1. Commit your work as a PR on the Github repo

 ## Challenge Goals